Sublingual Immunotherapy for Food AllergiesTired of avoiding reaction-causing foods? A revolution in food allergy treatment is here!

-The AllergyEasy® program treats more than just environmental allergies.
-Our sublingual food serum is designed to help patients tolerate more of the foods they enjoy.
+AllergyEasy can help with more than just environmental allergies.
+Sublingual drops for food allergies are designed to help patients tolerate more of the foods they enjoy–without fear of reactions.

 Are there side effects or risks?

-Because the serum contains the same particles found in nature, there are minimal side effects.
-And since drops have a more favorable safety profile than shots,1 they can be taken safely at home.
+Because the allergy drops contain the same particles found in nature, there are minimal side effects.
+And since this natural food allergy treatment has a more favorable safety profile than shots,1 the allergy drops can be taken safely at home.

 How long until patients see results?

-The majority of patients achieve relief from food allergy symptoms in three to six months and can then continue on maintenance serum.
+The majority of patients achieve relief from food allergy symptoms in three to six months of starting the food allergy treatment program and can then continue on maintenance food allergy drops.
 Some patients start to feel better in just the first few weeks of treatment.
 Each patient is unique, and results may vary.

 How did this treatment come about?

 Sublingual immunotherapy (SLIT) has been used successfully worldwide since the mid-1980s to treat environmental allergies.
-Recent studies, including high-profile clinical trials at Duke University, have proven sublingual immunotherapy to be a safe and highly effective treatment program for food allergies as well.2
+Recent studies, including high-profile clinical trials at Duke University involving nut allergy treatment, have proven sublingual immunotherapy to be a safe and highly effective treatment for food allergies as well.2

 From AllergyEasy Patients: